Evyweb/simple-ddd-toolkit/README.md

 commandBus.register(CreateCharacterCommand, () => new CreateCharacterCommandHandler());
 ```

-You can also use an ioc container (like inversify or ioctopus) to resolve the command handler.
+You can also use an ioc container (like inversify or simple-ddd-toolkit) to resolve the command handler.

 ```typescript
 commandBus.register(CreateCharacterCommand, () => container.get(DI.CreateCharacterCommandHandler));